bug7a/javascript-mobile-app-template/README.md

 # Mobile App UI Template for Apache Cordova
 Simple and fully customizable user interface template.
 Design for mobile app development on Apache Cordova framework.
 Developed with JavaScript and basic.js technique.
+(This is the Alpha version.)

 - Plaftorms: iOS, Android<br><br>

-NOTE: This is the Alpha version:

 ### Live Preview